riju/faceDetection/explainer.md

 * Face Detection API should be anchored to [VideoFrameMetadata](https://wicg.github.io/video-rvfc/#dictdef-videoframemetadata) defined in [HTMLVideoElement.requestVideoFrameCallback](https://wicg.github.io/video-rvfc/).

 * Face Detection API should try to return a **contour** instead of a bounding box.
-The number of points describing the contour  can be user defined via **faceDetectionNumContourPoints** settings and implementations presently can default to a four point rectangle.
+The number of points describing the contour  can be user defined via **faceDetectionMode** settings and implementations presently can default to a four point rectangle.

 * Face Detection API should try to return a mesh corresponding to the detected faces.
 TensorFlow returns a 468 landmark FaceMesh and most DNNs can return something similar.
 Even though mesh is not supported on any platforms presently, for the sake of extensibility, it should be considered.